 Continue pursuing specific regulatory initiatives including:

 Monitor for rule proposals and oversight developments related to automated trading (CFTC, SEC, Federal Reserve Board, US Treasury, and Exchanges).

 Engagement with regulators on rule proposals for introducing artificial latency mechanisms (CFTC, SEC, and Exchanges).

 Engagement on the SEC’s equity market structure proposals (SEC).

-Engagement regarding other SEC proposed rules including FINRA membership and dealer registration (SEC).
+Engagement regarding other SEC proposed rules including dealer registration (SEC).

 Monitor CCP recovery and resolution developments – including variation margin gains haircutting, waterfall, default auctions, and other issues (CFTC, IOSCO).

 Monitor developments in policies for cybersecurity risks (SEC, CFTC)